powelleric/renfare/dendron/vault/root.md

 Renaissance Fare (RF) is a radical vision for our food service industry.
 It explores the potential societal benefits that could come from a business model designed around cheap, healthy and readily-available food service.  -- and what that might look like and what it mightentail.

-To realize this goal, RF seeks to align the fundamental principles of our ecosystem and our economy to make our resource use more efficient and equitable.

-more effective use and equitable allocation of our resources.

-In doing so, RF also hopes to yield a more  of those resources.
+RF looks to the fundamental principles of our ecosystem and our economy to inspire more effective use our resources.
+In doing so, it seeks not just  greater efficiency at the business-level but also systemic changes in business incentives and equitable allocations amongst stakeholders.

-While food service is the hub of the system, the effects of business  and seeks to align those forces to make more effective use of our resources.

-RF looks to the fundamental principles of our ecosystem and our economy and seeks to align those forces to make more effective use of our resources.
+To realize this goal, RF seeks to align the fundamental principles of our ecosystem and our economy to make more effective use of our resources.

+While food service is the hub of the system, the impact of this business model can be felt upstream in the argricultural industry.